aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/calculate-formulas/_index.md

 ﻿---
 title: Calculate Formulas
 description: This article introduces how to use Aspose.Cells library to calculate formulas in Microsoft Excel.
 By loading an existing Excel file or creating a new Excel file, we can use the methods provided by Aspose.Cells to calculate the formula and get the result.
 Finally, we save the modified Excel file to disk.
-keywords: Aspose.Cells, Excel, formulas, calculations
+keywords: Aspose.Cells, Excel, formulas, calculations, Direct Calculation of Formula, Calculate Formulas repeatedly, add formulas.
 type: docs
 weight: 125
 url: /net/calculate-formulas/